Balajigunasekaran02/basic_todo_react/README.md

 # React Todo App Basic

-- Initiall started with basic UI and using props and render the sates
+- Initially started with basic UI and using props and render the states
-- Use context Api form reduce the prop drilling
+- Use context Api for reduce the prop drilling